 However, as in any industry, there are brokers who give this sales channel a bad name.
 Brokers in this category serve only as intermediaries between customers and electricity providers.
 They have access to customers and pricing plans and little more.
 For the most part, these types of brokers add negligible value and serve only to drive up prices for short-term financial gain.
 Consequently, this results in an inefficient market in that illogical transaction fees mute the benefits of competition.

 Need for More Shopping Options

+Electricity shopping for business is not for everyone.
 Not every commercial customer needs a customized electricity supply agreement.
 Some customers have very stable electricity consumption and have no plans to add or close facilities.
 They may not value high-touch customer service or need guidance on term length.
 As a result, these customers simply want a low electricity rate with autopay.

 For those customers, brokers add little value to their electricity shopping experience.
 They need drive-thru service instead of a sit-down dining experience.
 These customers would benefit from a robust and competitive online shopping market.
 Whether this consisted of shopping with individual electricity providers or using a commercial online shopping platform, there is a need and a place for this in the market.

-Continued development of online electricity shopping opportunities for commercial customers will produce efficiencies in the direct and broker sales channels.
+Continued development of online electricity shopping for business opportunities for commercial customers will produce efficiencies in the direct and broker sales channels.
 There will always be a need for these channels.
 However, the reach of those channels should be driven solely by the value they add to the customer and to the market.
 Brokers who add real value to the energy buying process have nothing to fear from online sales.
 Brokers who act only as a middleman and add little tangible value may not have a place in a mature multichannel electricity market.